 Special note about Light Watkins:

-I went to an event called Attune in Serenbe, Georgia, in the fall of 2019.
-While there, I attended a meditation workshop with author/instructor Light Watkins.
-The meditation he led, along with his word choices and guidance, helped me to go deeper into meditation than I had before.
+I attended an event called Attune in Serenbe, Georgia, in the fall of 2019.
+While there, I participated in a meditation workshop with author/instructor Light Watkins.
+His meditation, along with his word choices and guidance, helped me go deeper into meditation than I had before.

 Watkins says, “Meditating helps filter out the internal and external ‘noise’ and negative self-talk that can sabotage our otherwise sharp, clear perceptual acuity.”

-Allowing ourselves this time to step back, take a few deep breaths, and fall into a place of awareness can help us to remain open to observing our thoughts and feelings without getting overly caught up in them.
-This can help us in all areas of our day.
+Allowing ourselves this time to step back, take a few deep breaths, and fall into a place of awareness creates space.
+It helps us remain open to observing our thoughts and feelings without getting overly caught up in them.

-4. Journaling is a foundational part of a positive early morning routine.
+Journaling is a foundational part of an uplifting early morning routine.

-5. Spend 10-20 minutes learning something inspiring and new as part of a great morning routine!
+Spend 10-20 minutes learning something inspiring and new as part of a great morning routine!

 What are you interested in learning about right now?
-While you’re getting ready in the morning, listen to an audiobook or podcast.
+Listen to an audiobook or podcast while you’re getting ready in the morning.
 Or, if you have time, sit and read a book that inspires you.

 Additional tip: It’s easy to multitask with this step.
-Often it’s hard to find the time for all of these things in the morning, especially if you’re trying to wrangle the kids and get out the door!
-Having a flexible mindset and adding in the reading at lunch or listen to the podcast on the train is a great backup plan.
+Often it’s hard to find the time in the morning, especially if you’re trying to wrangle the kids and get out the door!
+Having a flexible mindset helps.
+Try reading at lunch or listening to the podcast on the train as a great backup plan.